profnaranjo/employee/README.md

 # employee Node CRUD application

-This project demosntrate the use of Node.js CRUD operations against a MongoDB Database and the MVC design pattern.
+This project demonstrate the use of Node.js CRUD operations against a MongoDB Database and the MVC design pattern.